figgleforth/programming-language/readme.md

-### The goal is to run a web application in as few lines of code as possible

-Something like using the following built-in constructs.
+The goal is to run a web application in as few lines of code as possible .
+Here's the current vision, using some built-in constructs.

 Database records
 ```